Biology grade -9 (New Course)

 iii) Desert Ecosystem

-Forest Ecosystem: The ecosystem found in the forest environment is known as forest ecosystem.
+Forest Ecosystem: The ecosystem found in the forest environment is known as forest

 1.Producers: Green plants like grass, trees, etc